indeedeng/iwf/CONTRIBUTING.md

 ## How to run integration test
-Use any of the below options to prepare the Cadence/Temporal dependencies, then run the whole integ test suite by this command:

-`make integ-test`

 ### Option 1: Run with our docker-compose file (Recommended)
 Simply run `docker compose -f docker-compose/integ-dependencies.yml up -` will: